robhabraken/content-hub-focal-point-cropping/React page components/README.md

  18. Open the `Asset detail` page

 ## Known issues
-1. The source Rendition is not properply set.
-2. The width and heigth for the Original public link aren't set yet.
+1. The width and heigth for the Original public link aren't set yet.
+This is because the CroppingConfiguration object is null when a public link isn't cropped.
+We need to find a way to retrieve the dimensions of the relevant rendition here.
-3. The Focal point viewer component hasn't yet been created.
+2. The Focal point viewer component hasn't yet been created.
-4. Retrieve label of current culture instead of default culture in publicLinkViewer